 By providing bank information you are authorizing purchases and redemptions via ACH transfer and/or wire transfer.
+This authorization will allow you to make such transactions via telephone with a Client Service Representative or on the website www.sheltoncap.com.
 If a check to fund this account is not included with this application, the initial purchase (as indicated in the Investment Options section of this form) will be drawn from the bank account provided.
 Please attach a voided check.

-Account Type: Checking Savings , looodine rypo. onconing Gavingo
+Account Type: Checking Savings